| Hometown | Allston, MA |

 Maggie MacKay band@chasingblueband.com 857-445-7276 |

-Chasing Blue is a hard-driving bluegrass band made up of young and talented musicians.
-Band members have experience in blues, funk, rock, jazz, Texas swing and traditional Canadian fiddle tunes, and they bring these flavors to the Chasing Blue sound....
+Chasing Blue is a hard-driving bluegrass band made up of young talented musicians who have experience in blues, funk, rock, jazz, Texas swing and traditional Canadian fiddle tunes, so they bring these flavors to the Chasing Blue sound.
+Original...

-Chasing Blue is a hard-driving bluegrass band made up of young and talented musicians.
-Band members have experience in blues, funk, rock, jazz, Texas swing and traditional Canadian fiddle tunes, and they bring these flavors to the Chasing Blue sound.
+Chasing Blue is a hard-driving bluegrass band made up of young talented musicians who have experience in blues, funk, rock, jazz, Texas swing and traditional Canadian fiddle tunes, so they bring these flavors to the Chasing Blue sound.
 Original material includes strong instrumentals, and memorable songs with honest lyrical ideas.
-Their bluegrass influences include the Nashville Bluegrass Band, The Lonesome River Band, Tim O’Brien, and The Infamous Stringdusters.
+Their bluegrass influences include the Alison Krauss & Union Station, Punch Brothers, Gillian Welch, Red Stick Ramblers, Nashville Bluegrass Band, Lonesome River Band, Tim O’Brien, and The Infamous Stringdusters.

 Members of Chasing Blue met in a Berklee College of Music bluegrass ensemble in the fall of 2008.
 After a successful end-of-semester-performance, appearing as “Slim Wallet and the No Dough Boys,” the band decided to change names and continue picking together.
-Now graduated, Chasing Blue plays a mix of original and traditional material with unique arrangements and foot-stomping style.
+Now graduated, Chasing Blue continues to play an energetic mix of original and traditional material with unique arrangements and foot-stomping style.

 Just such a band is Chasing Blue, a quartet that met during a bluegrass ensemble class at the Berklee College of Music in 2008.
 At the end of the semester, the four of them played a local bar gig after the ensemble recital.
 They all had a good time, and people liked the music, so they formed an official group which has endured beyond graduation.